 Add an outsole

 Leather is a natural material that breathes, even through the sole (if the sole is made of leather, that is).
 If you plan to only wear your shoes in dry conditions and indoors, you don't need to add any outsole.
-But if you want to wear the shoes in outside throughout the seasons in damp conditions we highly recommend you to put on a rubber sole.
+But if you want to wear the shoes outside throughout the seasons in damp conditions we highly recommend adding a rubber sole.
 When you buy a pair of shoes from us with a full leather outsole, we always send a half rubber sole in the box.
-Your nearest shoemaker will help you put it on.
+Your nearest shoemaker will help you to add the sole.

 If hard rain falls

-You never know when the skies open up and the rain starts to fall.
-If your shoes get soaking wet (god forbid), pad the shoes dry from water and stuff the shoes with newspaper to soak up moisture.
+If your shoes get wet, pad the shoes dry from water and stuff the shoes with newspaper to soak up moisture.
 Let the shoes dry slowly at room temperature.
 Do not use a hair dryer on your shoes or leave them next to a radiator or other heat sources, as this might cause the leather to crack.
 When the shoes are dry again we recommend you to condition your shoes.